Land0fChocolate/NewEmeraldRomHack/README.md

 - Level up requirements of many Pokemon have been tweaked.
 Starters evolve a little later.
 Pokemon with unnecessarily late evolutions (like the fossils, Rufflet, Deino) evolve earlier (TODO: list them below).
 - Steven is back to being champion and Wallace back to being a gym leader.
 - Prof Birch is chased by a Poochyena instead of a Zigzagoon, just like in Ruby/Sapphire.
+- Various story changes.

 # New Abilities

 - Volume Up: Power of sound based moves have increased by 33%.
 Used by Loudred/Exploud.
-- Lava Body: Attackers who make contact will get inflicted with burn.
+- Lava Body: Attackers who make contact will always get inflicted with burn unless they have immunity.
 Used by Slugma/Magargo.
 - Wildfire: Sp.Atk raises one stage after fainting an opponent.
 Used by Quilava/Typlosion.
 - Miracle Blossom: User and ally restore 1/8 HP at the end of every turn.
 Used by Bayleef/Meganium/Xerneas.
 - Scorching Heart: Power of Fire type moves increased by 50%.
 Used by Solrock/Groudon/Solgaleo.